 If you don’t have it, you can’t understand it.
 And if you do, no explanation is necessary.

 I’m a firm believer that everything happens for a reason.
-We’re often guided across the paths we’re meant to travel if we pay attention to the signs.
+The paths we’re meant to travel will guide us if we pay attention to the signs.

-Some call it kismet.
-Others call it destiny.
-I call it faith.
+Some call it fate.
+Others call it destiny, but I call it faith.

 Faith, itself, has many definitions.
 But I use the word referring to complete trust or confidence and a strong belief in God.